galaxyproject/galaxy-language-server/client/README.md

 ![Demo feature auto-formatting](../assets/feature.autoformat.gif)

-When the tool file is saved it gets auto-formatted to maintain a consistent format with the [Galaxy IUC Standards Style Guide](https://galaxy-iuc-standards.readthedocs.io/en/latest/best_practices/tool_xml.html?#coding-style).
+When the tool file is saved it gets auto-formatted to comply with the [Galaxy IUC Standards Style Guide](https://galaxy-iuc-standards.readthedocs.io/en/latest/best_practices/tool_xml.html?#coding-style).

 ## Tag auto-closing

 ![Demo feature auto-close tags](../assets/autoCloseTag.gif)

-Whenever you write a closing ``>`` the corresponding closing tag will be inserted.
+Whenever you write a closing (``>``), the corresponding closing tag will be inserted.
 You can also type ``/`` in an open tag to close it.

 ## Snippets